brummer10/XUiDesigner/README.md

 You could as well create a LV2 plugin from scratch and save it to a selected location.
-The project settings window allow to setup the specs (like Author name, URI, Audio/Midi ports, etc.) for your plugin The saved bundle contain a working LV2 plugin with all needed resources (ttl files, converted C files from used images, etc.) to build, install and run it.
+The project settings window allow to setup the specs (like Author name, URI, Audio/Midi ports, etc.) for your plugin XUIDesigner save the bundle in a git repository format, contain a working LV2 plugin with all needed resources (ttl files, converted C files from used images, etc.) and build files to build, install and run it.
 All you need to do to finish your plug is, implement your DSP part.

 XUIDesigner have a test-mode as well, which will build and run the created GUI, and give some useful information out in the terminal.